-HUNNICUTT Wines is owned and operated by Justin Hunnicutt Stephens and his father Don.
+HUNNICUTT Wines is owned and operated by Justin Hunnicutt Stephens and his wife Seana.
+The winery takes its name from Justin’s grandmother, Nora Hunnicutt.
 After college Justin immediately entered the fast paced world of commercial real estate.
-During a flight back from a business trip it occurred to himself that he was always reading articles about wine making, wine regions, varietals etc and if he was really interested in real estate he would have been reading real estate journals.
-This was an “awakening” if you will, a point in one’s life where you find yourself not following your true passion and wish you were.
+During a flight back from a business trip it occurred to himself that he was always reading articles about wine making, wine regions and grape varieties; if he was really interested in real estate he admits he would have been reading real estate journals.
+This was an “awakening” if you will, a point in his life where he found himself not following his passion and wishing he was.

-Justin followed his interest and changed careers (he was working with commercial real estate prior to his career as a vintner).
-He moved to the Napa Valley and began learning the hands on part of the business at Miner Family Winery.
-Soon thereafter he worked at other notable Napa wineries gaining additional wine making knowledge including Saddleback Cellars, Venge and Seavey Vineyards.
+Justin realized this, changed careers and moved back to the Napa Valley and began learning the hands on part of the business at Miner Family Winery.
+Soon thereafter he worked at other notable Napa Valley based wineries gaining additional wine making knowledge including Saddleback Cellars, Venge Vineyards and Seavey Vineyards.

-The HUNNICUTT Wines are very reasonably priced based on the high quality of the source vineyards and the expertise and knowledge of Kirk Venge.
+HUNNICUTT has never owned any vineyards – rather they source from premium vineyards sites, primarily in the Napa Valley but also from neighboring Sonoma County.
+Their wines are reasonably priced based on the source vineyards and the expertise and knowledge of Kirk Venge.

-Their Zinfandel comes from the Chiles Valley region in the far reaches of eastern Napa county.
-This is a very fruit forward wine which is meant to be consumed with food.
-The 2005 vintage has aromas that slightly hint of oak, white pepper and cherries which lead to a palate with additional ripe cherry and strawberry flavors.
+Their 2005 Zinfandel was sourced from the Chiles Valley region one of the Napa Valley’s 16 sub appellations (east of the main valley floor).
+This is a very fruit forward wine meant to be consumed with food.
+The 2005 HUNNICUTT Zinfandel offers aromas which slightly hint of oak and white pepper complemented primarily by cherries leading to a palate with additional ripe cherry and strawberry flavors.

-We also tried the 2005 Napa Cabernet Sauvignon which was not yet released at the time of our tasting due to the wine needing additional bottle aging.
-The fruit for this wine comes from three premium vineyard sites sourced from Rutherford, Spring Mountain and St. Helena.
-Each vineyard produces wine that is remarkably different from each other but when combined, form a very elegant wine.
-The tannins are firm yet delicate throughout and end with a very smooth finish.
-This is a well-balanced wine and is an excellent buy.
+The 2005 HUNNICUTT Napa Valley Cabernet Sauvignon was not yet released at the time of one of our visits due to the wine needing additional bottle aging.
+The fruit for this wine came from three premium vineyard sites sourced from Rutherford, Spring Mountain and St. Helena.
+Each vineyard produces wine that is remarkably different from each other but when combined, forms a very elegant wine.
+Trying barrel samples allows one to observe the very distinct taste, color and aroma differences between each vineyard’s fruit.
+For example the particular wine from the Rutherford vineyard features more earthiness along with subtle fruit aromatics as compared to the St. Helena vineyard which offers much more fruit driven aromatics – also noticeable on the palate.
+The tannins are firm yet delicate throughout and end with a silky smooth finish.
+This is a well-balanced wine and is an excellent value.

-It should be noted that the HUNNICUTT red wines age very well – we recently tried a 2001 vintage of their Cabernet Sauvignon after 10 years.
-This was the HUNNICUTT Wines first vintage.
-The wine held its fruit and structure beautifully – there is a reason you age wine and this vintage is a good example of how it takes time for everything to integrate.
+It should be noted that the HUNNICUTT red wines age very well – we tried a 2001 vintage of their Cabernet Sauvignon after 10 years.
+The wine had held its fruit and structure beautifully – there is a reason one ages wine and this vintage is an ideal example of the importance of time in fully integrating wine’s many facets.

-Those interested in their wines can join the mailing list.
-You can also find their wines in locally at Dean & Deluca and ACME Fine Wines – both located in St. Helena.
-For more information, visit: www.hunnicuttwines.com
+Those interested in their wines can join one of their wine club options.
+The wines are also found locally at ACME Fine Wines located in St. Helena.
+For more information or to schedule an appointment, visit: www.hunnicuttwines.com